 Because of the way the website is set up, all complete online forms are automatically sent securely to the central police IT team responsible for delivery of the National Police Chiefs' Council Digital Policing Portfolio, as well as us.

 In addition, part-complete online forms may be saved and stored, as above, to assist with the following:

 A 'cookie' is a piece of information stored on your computer which allows web servers to collect information from your visit to this website.
 It saves a small amount of data to your computer, which the website then uses on repeat visits.

-The new data protection law applies the EU’s GDPR standards for the processing of data considered as “general data”, this is data which is processed for a reason not involving law enforcement or national security.
+The UK GDPR applies the standards for the processing of data considered as “general data”, this is data which is processed for a reason not involving law enforcement or national security.
 How organisations should process “general data” can be found at Part 2 of the Act.